"I fell into a brown study" The Adventure of the Cardboard Box, Sidney Paget, 1893

 Today's Musings, History & Folklore

+Elementary, dear dancers!
 "The Great Game," the set of scholarly analyses and publications by devotees of the Sherlock Holmes stories, attempts to resolve anomalies and clarify details about Holmes and Watson from author Arthur Conan Doyle's canon of 56 short stories and four novels.
-In this Sherlockian game, the great detective and his assistant Dr. Watson, are treated as real people (with Conan Doyle as Watson's literary agent).
-Missing information is derived and combined with other aspects of the stories, along with contemporary history to construct biographies of the main characters and resolve issues within the Holmeseian universe.
-A character for Sherlock's mother has been invented by a leading Sherlockian scholar, William Stuart Baring-Gould, based on details from the stories.
+To this end, a character for Sherlock's mother has been invented by a leading Sherlockian scholar, William Stuart Baring-Gould, based on details from the stories.
 In his detailed derivation, Sherlock Holmes is born in Yorkshire, the youngest of three sons of Siger Holmes and Violet Sherrinford.
-"Sherrinford Holmes" was one of the names Arthur Conan Doyle considered for his hero before settling on "Sherlock."
+In actuality, "Sherrinford Holmes" was one of the names Arthur Conan Doyle considered for his hero before settling on "Sherlock." 📚🔎

 Arthur Conan Doyle, creator of Sherlock Holmes, was born on May 22, 1859, in Edinburgh, Scotland.